itsme-vijay/kubernetes-portfolio/01-fundamentals/pods/README.md

 - Kubernetes automatically pulls container images
 - kubectl exec allows entering running containers
 - Nginx default files are stored inside /usr/share/nginx/html

+## Real-World Use

+Pods are used to run containerized applications in Kubernetes clusters.
+Engineers use kubectl exec and logs for debugging running containers in production environments.